LibreCAD/docs/guides/dwg-edit.rst

 Being that the end points of the existing lines have been established, the outline can be  completed quickly with the addition of a line:

     - Click the **2 Points** line tool icon.
-    - Enable the "Snap on Endpoints" snap tool and click close to the end of the line at *absolute coordinate* 400,500.
+    - Enable the **Snap on Endpoints** and click close to the end of the line at *absolute coordinate* 85,110.
-    - Drag the mouse to the right and down and place a point close to 600,300.
+    - Drag the mouse to the right and down and place a point close to 135,60.
 Clicking the mouse should result in a line angled down and to the right, closing the object's outline.
-    - Press [Esc] to exit the command.
+    - Press [Esc] or right-click twice to exit the command.

 Whichever of the above methods is used, the result should be similar to: